in.rshd is the server for the rsh(1) program. The server provides remote execution facilities with authentication based on privileged port numbers.

 A null byte is returned on the connection associated with the stderr and the command line is passed to the normal login shell of the user.
 (The PATH variable is set to /usr/bin.)
 The shell inherits the network connections established by in.rshd.

 in.rshd uses pam(3PAM) for authentication, account management, and session management.
 The PAM configuration policy, listed through /etc/pam.conf, specifies the modules to be used for in.rshd.
 Here is a partial pam.conf file with entries for the rsh command using rhosts authentication, UNIX account management, and session management module.

-If there are no entries for the rsh service, then the entries for the "other" service will be used.
+If there are no entries for the rsh service, then the entries for the "other" service are used.
 To maintain the authentication requirement for in.rshd, the rsh entry must always be configured with the pam_rhosts_auth.so.1 module.

 See attributes(5) for descriptions of the following attributes: